fjvallarino/monomer/tasks.md

   - Check scroll styling works correctly (contentRect being applied, etc)
     - Also handle hover so scrollbars get correct cursor
   - Move computeTextRect out of Renderer
+  - Multiline label
+  - Check dropdown width/ellipsis

 - Pending
-  - Multiline label
+  - Button should receive focus
+  - Move combinators out of exported Core (but still export from Monomer)
+  - Maybe unify criteria on zstack?
+Top layer config for both focus/click?
   - Check 1px difference on right side of labels/buttons
   - Check displaced textField when adding characters on right align
     - Also, when right is reached from left, everything is pushed out of screen
-  - Check dropdown width/ellipsis
   - Check getState/merge in all components
   - Add testing
     - Delayed until this point to try to settle down interfaces